gjbex/Workflows-for-HPC/docs/README.md

   state;
 * understand how to SLURM job arrays to run multiple jobs with similar resource requirements;
-* be able to use either worker-ng or atools to simplify managging such parallel workflows;
+* be able to use either worker-ng or atools to simplify managing such parallel workflows;
 * use a workflow manager to run a workflow that consists of multiple tasks that require specific resources.